Bee-Lab/BeelabTestBundle/docs/index.md

   You can solve such problema by visiting form URL and then using `self::postForm('your_form_name', $values)` (where`$values` can include collection values).

+* Selecting checkboxes

+  You can check many checkboxes using `self::tickCheckboxes($form, $values)`, using for values the same array you would use for a select multiple.
+This allows you to easily switch bewteen `true` and `false` in `multiple` option of `ChoiceType`.

 ### Fixtures-related

 * Fast fixtures load